Factbox: The Philippines' Moro Islamic Liberation Front

-Talks brokered by Malaysia since March 2001 have resulted in a truce and a government commitment to rebuild Muslim communities in conflict areas, but an acceptable political deal remains elusive.
+Peace talks brokered by Malaysia since March 2001 have resulted in a truce and a government commitment to rebuild Muslim communities in conflict areas, but a deal to end the insurgency remains elusive.

-MILF has around 11,000 members.
-Its main base is the central region of Mindanao island, and has a presence on remote southern islands of Basilan and Jolo.
+The MILF has about 11,000 members.
+Its main base is the central region of Mindanao island, and it has a presence on remote southern islands of Basilan, Jolo, Tawi-tawi and Palawan.

 - In the Afghan war against the Soviets in the 1980s, the MILF recruited dozens of Filipino Muslims to train in Pakistan and fight in Afghanistan with other Southeast Asian jihadists.
 Hashim shuttled between Mindanao and Pakistan at that time.

-- From the late 1990s until the middle of 2000s, the MILF allowed al Qaeda and Jemaah Islamiah (JI), the Southeast Asian regional militant network, to seek shelter and train in rebel bases in Maguindanao and Lanao provinces.
+- From the late 1990s, the MILF allowed al Qaeda and Jemaah Islamiah, a Southeast Asian regional militant network linked to al Qaeda, to seek shelter and train in its bases.

-- The MILF severed its links with Islamist militants, such as Abu Sayyaf, Jemaah Islamiah and al Qaeda, in 2004 to save talks with the government and avoid being labeled a foreign terrorist group by Washington and other Western European states.
+- But the MILF severed links al Qaeda, Jemaah Islamiah and the hardline Philippine Abu Sayyaf group in 2004 to save talks with the government and avoid being labeled a foreign terrorist group by the United States and other Western states.

-However, Philippine security officials say some MILF members continue to shelter about 50 Islamist militants from Indonesia, Malaysia and Singapore, most of them trained at rebel bases in Lanao and Maguindanao provinces.
+However, Philippine security officials say some MILF members continue to shelter dozens of Islamist militants from Indonesia, Malaysia and Singapore.